Your body contains between 250 and 350 joints.

 These additional tests can rule out other conditions and identify more serious causes of joint pain.
 With this information, your doctor can develop a diagnosis of what’s causing your pain and find treatments that can help.

 Five of the most common types of joint pain are directly related to arthritis.
 In general, these are the most common issues causing your pain:

 There are two joint pain causes that account for the vast majority of any kind of pain across the globe: osteoarthritis and injury.

-The most common cause of joint pain – inflammation – affects approximately 30% of the adult population in the U.S. annually.
-The Centers for Disease Control and Prevention (CDC) reports that there are approximately 15 million adults afflicted with severe joint pain from advanced cases of arthritis.
+The most common cause of joint pain (inflammation) affects approximately 30% of the adult population in the U.S. annually.
+The Centers for Disease Control and Prevention (CDC) reports that about 15 million adults are afflicted with severe joint pain from advanced cases of arthritis.

 The Pain Experts of Arizona was founded to bring the highest level of care in a state-of-the-art setting that emphasizes the belief of treating our patients with the same respect, compassion, and dedication we would treat our own friends and family.